JohnAnselmi/gravity-forms-react-native/README.md

 })
 ```

-Make sure to call this function before rendering any `GravityForm` components.
+Make sure to call this before rendering any `GravityForm` components.

 ## Troubleshooting

-Here are some common issues and their solutions:

-1. **Form doesn't load**: Ensure that your API credentials are correct and that the form ID exists on your WordPress site.
+1. **Form doesn’t load**: Double-check the API credentials and ensure the form ID exists in your WordPress site.

-2. **Fields not rendering correctly**: Check if you need to provide custom field mappings for any special field types used in your form.
+2. **Field rendering issues**: Ensure custom field mappings are provided for unsupported field types.

-3. **Submission fails**: Verify that your WordPress site is accessible and that the Gravity Forms REST API add-on is active.
+3. **Form submission fails**: Ensure your WordPress site is accessible and the Gravity Forms REST API is correctly set up.

-4. **Validation errors**: Make sure all required fields are filled and that the data matches the expected format for each field type.

-If you encounter any other issues, please check the [issues page](https://github.com/yourusername/gravity-forms-react-native/issues) on GitHub or create a new issue if your problem isn't already reported.
+For additional issues, check the [issues page](https://github.com/yourusername/gravity-forms-react-native/issues) or create a new issue.

+## Supported Field Types

+The following Gravity Forms field types are supported:

+- `text`
+- `textarea`
+- `select`
+- `multiselect`
+- `checkbox`
+- `radio`
+- `name`
+- `address`
+- `phone`
+- `email`
+- `website`
+- `number`
+- `list`
+- `date`
+- `time`

+### Unsupported Fields

+At this time, the following fields will not render in the form:

+- `html` (future support planned)
+- `page` (future support planned)
+- `captcha` (maybe?)

+The following fields will cause an error if used in a form rendered with `gravity-forms-react-native`:

+- Payment fields (e.g., product, total, credit card) (no support planned)
+- Post fields (e.g., post title, post content, post category) (future support planned)

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+To contribute:

-1. Fork the repository
+1. Clone the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request
+5. Open a Pull Request.